groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/searching/search-for-embedded-and-encrypted-objects-in-qr-code-signatures/search-for-standard-entries-in-the-qr-code-signatures.md

 productName: GroupDocs.Signature for .NET
 hideChildren: False
 ---

-# Search for standard entries in the QR-Code signatures

 [**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides additional features when searching for[QrCode Signature](https://apireference.groupdocs.com/net/signature/groupdocs.signature.domain/qrcodesignature)  that were previously added to document with embedded standard entry objects.
 Following standard entries are supported to search for and receive object back from Qr-Code

 *   [Email](https://apireference.groupdocs.com/net/signature/groupdocs.signature.domain.extensions/email) that keeps in the QR-code standard email information with recipient, subject and body.